H3rz3n/davinci-helper/README.md

 - Nobara 39 - All spins - [Use V1.1.0](https://github.com/H3rz3n/davinci-helper/releases/tag/v1.1.0)

 ## What version of DaVinci are currently supported :
-Currently the app support only DaVinci Resolve 18.x.y and 19.x.x in the Free and Studio version.
+Currently the app support DaVinci Resolve 18.x.y and 19.x.x, both in the Free and Studio version.

 ## What GPUs are currently supported ?
 Currently are supported the following GPUs :